 If you’ve struggled through learning Spanish tenses, you’ll be relieved to know that French is slightly easier than its fellow Romance languages.
 As the language has evolved over time, some tenses have fallen out of modern use.
 This means that out of French’s 15 tenses and moods, only 11 are commonly used in spoken French, making it much easier than Spanish, which still regularly uses 14 tenses and moods.

 While there are some major differences in the way that English and French use the tenses, such as the lack of the auxiliary “do” in French, there is enough overlap to ease the headache of learning the tenses.

 Motivation & Opportunity

-Its popularity also means it’s easy to find opportunities to practice your French.
-Whether you’re looking for a conversation exchange, or want to practice your listening and comprehension skills, you won’t come up short.
+Its popularity also means it’s easy to find opportunities to practise your French.
+Whether you’re looking for a conversation exchange, or want to practise your listening and comprehension skills, you won’t come up short.
 French films, music, literature and radio are all easily accessible, allowing for many opportunities to work on your fluency.
-Plus, if you visit France or Quebec, you’ll find that the locals are reluctant to speak anything but French with you, forcing you to practice your French skills.
+Plus, if you visit France or Quebec, you’ll find that the locals are reluctant to speak anything but French with you, forcing you to practise your French skills.